PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 the deliberately absent future composite owner.
 Ruff, bytecode compilation, and whitespace checks pass.
 The unconsumed-result inventory remains 46 and the phase-result store remains exactly 128 IDs and 128 owners.

+The latest implementation adds one dedicated layout-pass-set-1 QLinear/attention owner.
+It calls the existing QLinear/Mean/Concat recovery through the exact session pass context and then calls the existing final layout/reshape/attention recovery through the original callback-bearing layout context.
+The complete child results, their order, and their object identities are preserved.

+Only two observation-only lowerer assignments are replaced by one composite result.
+Recorded phase boundaries, compatibility wrappers, independent layout-pass-set-2 routes, graph behavior, public APIs, artifacts, dependencies, and TensorFlow isolation remain unchanged.
+Focused `3`, affected `394`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+The phase store remains exactly 128 IDs and 128 owners, and the unconsumed-result inventory decreases from 46 to 45.